shautvast/concurrencypuzzlers/readme.md

 - [`SynchronizedCretan5`](src/chapter1/cretans/SynchronizedCretan5.java) Is tricky because _synchronized_ on a method uses _this_ as the lock object.
 So update() and compare() might not use the same lock object.

 ### Sleepers
 This code shows the many ways you historically have to make the thread stop for a while.
-Should never be necessary.
-In theory.
-This approach is still very common even in production code.
+Should never be necessary ... in theory.
+It's still very common even in production code.
+Sometimes you just can't get around it.
 * [`Sleeper1`](src/chapter1/sleepers/Sleeper1.java) Still the most used way, using Thread.sleep() where the argument is the number of milliseconds.
 It is not theoretical that a developer mistakenly thinks they are seconds.
 * [`Sleeper2`](src/chapter1/sleepers/Sleeper2.java) The more modern remedy where the unit is explicit.
 * [`Sleeper3a`](src/chapter1/sleepers/Sleeper3a.java) Again using Object.wait().